DrakirL/DrakirL.github.io/p10/rules/combat.md

 + As part of any Action, you may ask the GM questions about what your character knows, sees, hears, etc. If you need to make a Test to find something out, it's takes its own Action.
 #### <br>

-### Repeat Penalty (Core feature being tested)
-If a creature makes the same Test more than once in a single one of its turns, apply a -5 Repeat Penalty to their roll for each preceeding attempt. <br>
-(Example: First Attack, normal!
-Second Attack, -5!
-Third Attack, -10!)
-<br><br>
-You can use 1 additional Action to reduce the applied penalty on a single roll by one stage, but you can't gain a bonus. <br>
-*CLARIFICATION: 'The same Test" means 'Using an "identical" identifier'.
-Example: A Martial Attack has no effect on a Magic Attack, because Martial is different from Magic, even if both are Attacks.
-However a Martial Attack using a pistol will impose a penalty on a Martial Attack using an axe, because both use the same identifier (Martial Attack), even if they end up using different attributes.*

 ### Pre-Defined Actions

 **Attack Action** <br>